 See how many households in your community responded in the chart further down on this page.

-You can also call 1-844-330-2020 to participate or if you are in need of assistance responding.
-This will be the first census offered online and over the phone.
-Most households will receive a mailing with instructions to participate online or by phone, while a more limited amount will receive mailings including a paper questionnaire, as well as the online or phone options.
+This was the first census offered online and over the phone.
+Most households received a mailing with instructions to participate online or by phone, while a more limited amount received mailings including a paper questionnaire, as well as the online or phone options.

-Local organizations and municipal governments are willing to help you and your household get counted.
+Local organizations and municipal governments were willing to help you and your household get counted.

-Explore the questions on the form on the Census Bureau’s website.
-Written response forms will be available in English and Spanish.
-Online response forms and over the phone will have 12 languages available while residents can request video or written aids in 59 languages.
+Written response forms were available in English and Spanish.
+Online response forms and over the phone had 12 languages available while residents can request video or written aids in 59 languages.
 Personnel is also available at regional offices for those to respond in person with American Sign Language.

 Information needed to fill out the Census: